Sagar20-12/Sagar-Singh-21BCE7855/README.md

 # TECH STACK USED:

-HTML
+HTML ✅

-CSS
+CSS ✅

-JAVASCRIPT
+JAVASCRIPT ✅

-REACT
+REACT ✅

-EXPRESS
+EXPRESS ✅

-NODEJS
+NODEJS ✅

+## BASIC ARCHITECTURE LAYOUT OF THE DIRECTORY

+your-project/
+│
+├── index.html
+├── styles.css
+├── script.js
+│
+└── server/
+    ├── package.json
+    └── server.js

 # How to run?

 1) Clone the repository using git clone 'https://github.com/Sagar20-12/Sagar-Singh-21BCE7855.git'.

+2) Open terminal follow below steps:

+a) Make Server Directory

+mkdir server

+cd server

+b.
+Initialize a new Node.js project in this "server" directory:

+npm init -y

+c.
+Install the WebSocket library:

+npm install ws

-2) Jump to server directory using cd server 'Project/ cd server'.
+3) Jump to server directory using cd server 'Project/ cd server'.

-3) Start the server using 'node server.js' and redirect to the localhost.
+4) Start the server using 'node server.js' and redirect to the localhost.

-4) Copy the same localhost URL and navigate to different browser window and open in new tab.
+5) Copy the same localhost URL and navigate to different browser window and open in new tab.

-5) Get Ready to play with two player.
+6) Get Ready to play with two player.

 #SERVICE CONTENTS